blakewatson/htmlforpeople/src/11-customizing-simple-css.md

 ## Peeking inside Simple.css

-To find out what variables we have access to, we're going to open the `simple.css` file we added to our site previously.
+Let's open the `simple.css` file we previously added to our site to see what variables we can access.
 Don’t be deterred by how much code is in the file.
 We're only concerned with a little bit of it.
 At the top of the file, you will see some code that looks like the following.

 ```css
 /* Global variables. */